asc-community/MxEngine/README.md

 cubeObject->AddComponent<MeshRenderer>();
 ```
 ### Loading object from file
-MxEngine is using Assimp library which can load many popular object formats.
+MxEngine is using Assimp library which can load any popular object format.
 To load materials simply pass same path to object file
 ```cs
 auto object = MxObject::Create();
 object.AddComponent<MeshSource>(AssetManager::LoadMesh("objects/your_object.obj"));
 object.AddComponent<MeshRenderer>(AssetManager::LoadMaterials("objects/your_object.obj"));
 ```
 ### Creating lights
 Dynamic directional lights, spot lights and point lights are supported.
-Each has simular interface and created in a uniform way
+Each has simular interface and is created in a uniform way
 ```cs
 auto object = MxObject::Create();
 auto light = object.AddComponent<SpotLight>();